blezek/JoypadSDK/README.md

 Requirements for building
 ----------------------------
-To build a project that includes the JoypadSDK, there are two prerequisites:

-1. Double click on your target, go to the Build tab, and next to "Other Linker Flags" enter:
- 	-all_load
-2. If you are building for Cocoa, you need to add the CFNetwork framework.
+To build a project for Mac, you must add the CFNetwork framework.

-Regarding 1, you can alternatively enter -force_load with the full path to libJoypadCocoa&lt;Touch&gt;.a as a parameter.

 How do I get started?
 ----------